 Well, what contents do these partitions store?
 If you are interested in this topic, keep reading.

-Since Disk Management of Windows does not offer an option to open these strange partitions except for EFI partition and system reserved partition, we are going to introduce them using MiniTool Partition Wizard, which is a free partitioning tool for Windows non-sever users.
+Since Disk Management of Windows does not offer an option to open these strange partitions except for EFI partition and system reserved partition, we are going to introduce them MiniTool Partition Wizard, which is a free partition manager for Windows 10/8/7.

 Download and install the program to the computer, and then launch it to get its main interface: